 TaxAid does not provide advice on Corporation Tax (Limited Companies), Tax Planning, Tax Credits, Benefits, Council Tax or non-UK tax issues.
 If you have a Tax Credits problem that has not been resolved by contacting HMRC, you should contact Citizen’s Advice www.citizensadvice.org.uk.

-We are a charity with limited resources – please do not ask us for advice if your current income is more than £20,000 per annum, or if you qualify for assistance from Tax Help for Older People.
+We are a charity with limited resources – please do not ask us for advice if you do not have a low income, or if you qualify for assistance from Tax Help for Older People.
 Please try to resolve matters with HMRC before contacting us.